Consistent Probabilistic Social Choice: Probabilistic Social Choice

 In \lemref{lem:fml}, we finally show that every PSCF that satisfies population-consistency and composition-consistency has to yield maximal lotteries.
 The structure of the proof is as follows.
 We assume for contradiction that a PSCF satisfies population-consistency and composition-consistency, but returns a lottery that is not maximal.
-Then we can find a set of profiles with full dimension for which the uniform lottery over a fixed subset of at least two alternatives is returned and the uniform profile is in its interior.
-Thus, this set contains a profile with a strict Condorcet winner that is close to the uniform profile.
-For every profile in an $\epsilon$-ball around this strict Condorcet profile, the function has to return the uniform lottery over a non-singleton subset as well as the lottery with probability~1 on the Condorcet winner, which contradicts decisiveness.
+Then we can find a full-dimensional convex set of profiles for which the uniform lottery over a fixed subset of at least two alternatives is returned.
+This set contains a profile in its interior that is close to the uniform profile and has a strict Condorcet winner.
+For every profile in an $\epsilon$-ball around this profile, the function has to return the uniform lottery over a non-singleton subset as well as the lottery with probability~1 on the Condorcet winner, which contradicts decisiveness.

 \begin{lemma} Every PSCF $f$ that satisfies population-consistency and composition-consistency has to yield maximal lotteries, \ie $f\subseteq \ml$. \end{lemma}